trothr/znetboot/CP_Commands.md

 In this example, if there is no NSS named LINUX, then the command results in an error and your virtual machine continues to run whatever kernel it was running when the command was issued.

+You cannot add the `clear` option when booting a named system.

+You can invoke a CMS environment by IPLing CMS.

+    vmcp ipl cms
+    #cp ipl cms

+CMS is an efficient environment standard with z/VM which is actually an operating system in its own right.
+CMS cannot be used simultaneously with Linux.
+Recommend you only do this when you have access to the virtual console because CMS is only useable from there.
+This command WILL reset your virtual machine.

 ## disconnect